hho114/kshow-ios-a/README.md

 **Note**: This is an demo and prototype app, just use for show case of IOS development

-If you have any question or want to hire me develop your app, contact me at huyho114@gmail.com (Alex) or learn more about me at alexhuyho.com
+If you have any question or want to hire me develop your app, contact me at huyho114@gmail.com (Alex) or learn more about me [here](https://alexhuyho.com/)

 ## About the app